The North Yorkshire Learning Disability Partnership Board works to make services for people with learning disabilities better.

 We are working on new easy read Terms of Reference.
 You can read our current Terms of Reference here.

 We are always busy!
 You can see our easy read work plan here.
 We have four main themes to our work.
 Click on the links below to find out more and to see some of our work:

 We also do lots of work on making sure information is accessible.
 Find out more here

 To be able to do all the things in our work plan, we have different groups where people can have a say and get involved.
 The main groups are:

-The North Yorkshire Health Task Group meets three times a year.
+The North Yorkshire Health and Wellbeing Group meets three times a year.
 It brings together people with a learning disability, health professionals and service providers to lead our work on ‘Staying Healthy’.
-Read more about the Health Task Group here.
+Read more about the Health and Wellbeing Group here.

-The Self-Advocates Forum take place three times a year.
+The Forum take place four times a year.
 It makes sure the voice of people with learning disabilities is part of everything we do.
 Read more about the forum here.